 Inside the box was a thick red book with “Five Year Diary” printed in gold across the front cover.
-It was my grandmother’s diary from 1933 and (unlike all those fictional grandmothers’ diaries) it is rather cryptic and surprisingly fascinating.
+It was my grandmother’s diary from 1933 and unlike all those fictional grandmothers’ diaries it was rather cryptic and surprisingly fascinating.
 Her entry from October 13, 1933 is a good example of her style.
 “Went to Don’s De Luxe French Frolic with Johnny.
 Good music, good crowd, good time.
 Got in at 10 to 3.”
 (Who is Don?
 What is a “De Luxe French Frolic”?)

 Shortly thereafter Grandpa started proposing.
-Not just once, twice or three times but four times in the space of three months!
-(Her answer the third time, which I find amusing, was: “Sometime.
+Not just once, twice, or three times, but four times in the space of three months!
+(Her answer the third time I found amusing: “Sometime.
 Maybe.”)

 What did a 30’s wedding look like?
-The word “vintage” came to mind – a word powerful in in its ability to conjure images of lace and pearls and dresses.
-I got excited to read all the juicy details of who her bridesmaids were, where the wedding was going to be, what her dress looked like, and all those features that go into planning such a big occasion.
+The word “vintage” – powerful in its ability to conjure images of lace, pearls, and dresses – came to mind and I got excited to read all the juicy details of who her bridesmaids were, where the wedding was going to be, what her dress looked like, and all those features that go into planning such a big occasion.
 Instead she continued to write about quilting, 4-H meetings, and going to shows.
 Then I remembered – this was the Great Depression.

-On June 28th, 1934, my grandma and grandpa got married at 1:30pm and they were in the car and on their way to the Chicago World’s Fair by 4pm.
-They took three days to get there, stopping to see various relatives en route.
+On June 28th, 1934, my grandma and grandpa got married at 1:30pm.
+They were in the car and on their way to the Chicago World’s Fair by 4pm.
+It took them three days to get there, stopping to see various relatives en route.
 Grandma’s Aunt Myrtle and Uncle George threw a picnic so Johnny could meet everyone.

 What do you know about your grandmother’s wedding?
-What did her dress look like?
+Do you know what her dress looked like?
 Did she have eighty people at her bridal shower like mine did?
-(I almost choked when I read that – making 80 cupcakes is hard enough.
+I almost choked when I read that particular journal entry.
+Making 80 cupcakes is hard enough.
 Frosting 80 cupcakes would take hours.
 Making 80 cupcakes look as pretty as you’d want them to look for a bridal shower?
-I don’t even want to think about it.)
+I don’t even want to think about it.